HeuristicPerson/bluetooth_2_hid/README.md

 ### 4.2.
 Setup

-5. On the Pi, clone the repository:
+6. On the Pi, clone the repository:

    ```console
    git clone https://github.com/quaxalber/bluetooth_2_usb.git
    ```

-6. Navigate to the project folder:
+7. Navigate to the project folder:

    ```console
    cd bluetooth_2_usb
    ```

-7. Run the installation script as root:
+8. Run the installation script as root:

    ```console
    sudo bash install.sh
    ```

    > [!NOTE]
    > Many distros, including Raspberry Pi OS, are usually one or two minor versions behind the latest Python version.
 You could opt for a rolling-release OS, such as Manjaro.
-Otherwise the installer will [build Python 3.11 from source and install it as Debian package](https://github.com/quaxalber/bluetooth_2_usb/blob/master/install_python_3.11.sh).
+Otherwise the installer will [build Python 3.11 from source and install it as a Debian package](https://github.com/quaxalber/bluetooth_2_usb/blob/master/install_python_3.11.sh).

-   > [!IMPORTANT]
-   > If you want to let the installer build from source, remember to [set up a network](#41-prerequisites) first!

-8. Restart the Pi (prompt at the end of `install.sh`)
+9. Restart the Pi (prompt at the end of `install.sh`)

-9. Check which Linux input devices your Bluetooth devices are mapped to:
+10. Check which Linux input devices your Bluetooth devices are mapped to:

-   9.1.
+   10.1.
 Start an interactive Python session:

    ```console
    python3.11
    ```

-   9.2.
+   10.2.
 Copy & paste these commands (`Enter` twice):

    ```python
    import evdev